An algebra for covariant observers in de Sitter space: Equality of algebraic and generalized entropy

 Several remarks are in order: \begin{enumerate} \item The semiclassical ansatz inherently distinguishes $\O_a$ from other degrees of freedom by assuming minimal entanglement, so that its contribution to the entropy is dominated by $S_{clock}$. \item Other covariant observers contribute to the von Neumann entropy in two ways, via their boost Hamiltonian, which affects the horizon area perturbation, and by introducing additional entanglement across the static patch.
 Note that $\rho_{\tilde{\psi}}$ is the density operator for $D(\A_{QFT}(0)\otimes\bigotimes_{b\neq a}\A_{\O_{b}}(0,0))$, so the term $-\psi(\log\rho_{\tilde{\psi}})$ captures the entanglement of both QFT modes and other covariant observers.
 Collectively, these contributions preserve the generalized entropy formula. \item The quantum nature of the observer's location is inherently incorporated: $\langle A^{(2)}(a)\rangle_\psi$ represents an average over all geodesic configurations. \item Due to the nontrivial center of $\A_a^G$, the choice of trace functional is not unique, leading to different von Neumann entropies.
 For the alternative trace defined in \eqref{eq:another trace}, the associated entropy is

 This can still be interpreted as a generalized entropy if we identify $\langle\sum_{b\neq a}(\hat{d}_{b,1}-\hat{d}_{b,1}')\rangle_\psi$ as part of the matter entropy contributed by other observers, which corresponds to the energy flux through the complementary patch $\M_0'$.
 This only reflects a shift of reference state in defining entropy. \footnote{A similar expression appears in \cite{Geng:2025bcb}, where the observer is constructed using a Goldstone vector field.
 In that context, the global KMS state cannot be obtained from a state that is thermal only within a finite patch by applying any finite number of local operations.
 This unitary inequivalence stems from the infinite number of field degrees of freedom and establishes the global KMS state as the more natural and physically complete construct.
-Therefore, it is natural to have such an energy term in the entropy there.} \end{enumerate}
+Therefore, it is natural to have such an energy term in the entropy there.} \item Gravitational entropy in our framework is inherently observer-dependent.
+This follows from the structure of the gauge-invariant algebra $\A_a^G$, in which the distinguished observer $\O_a$ contributes its own generator $\hat{d}_a$, whereas other observers are treated as dynamical matter components within the accessible algebra, see the discussion below \eqref{eq:algebra multi}.
+This intrinsic asymmetry provides a concrete realization of subsystem relativity \cite{AliAhmad:2021adn,Castro-Ruiz:2021vnq,delaHamette:2021oex,Hoehn:2023ehz}.
+Moreover, the semiclassical prescription privileges the specific observer $\O_a$ by imposing severe restrictions on its clock state to recover the standard geometric entropy. \end{enumerate}

-\section{Algebra in Higher Dimensions}
+\section{Algebra in higher dimensions}

 We now outline the extension of our framework to covariant observers in higher-dimensional de Sitter space $dS_d$ for $d\geq 3$.
 In these dimensions, a timelike geodesic is no longer uniquely specified by a single spacelike unit vector normal to a codimension-one hypersurface through the origin.
 Nevertheless, any timelike geodesic can be parameterized by the unique isometry that maps the reference geodesic $L_0=(\sinh \tau,\cosh \tau,0,\cdots,0)$ onto it.